Far East | ATLAS of Plucked Instruments |

 liuqin

 The liuqin (pronunciation: Lee-oo-chin) or liuyeqin, is the small relative of the pipa.
-It's name derives from the fact that it looks like a willow leaf (ye is leaf, liu is Chinese for willow).
+It's name derives from the fact that it looks like a willow leaf (ye is leaf, liu is Chinese for "willow").
 It would originally have been made of willow too, but new models are made of tong and sandal wood.
 The example instrument is a modern, cheaper version where everything black is made of black plastic.
 In general the liuqin is made like the pipa.
 So the body, neck and pegbox are carved from one piece of hardwood, and painted black.
 The front is made from some softwood.
 All frets are made from strips of bamboo and in a normal western scale.
 Usually there are two soundholes next to the strings on the front, each covered with an ivory (now always plastic) pierced rosette.
 The pegbox is sickle-shaped with a forward curl that ends with a special decoration of different woods/plastics.
 It has 4 long grooved wooden pegs, two on each side of the open pegbox.
 The 4 steel strings run over a small (rounded) bamboo bridge to some pins on the edge of the body.
 The tuning is g d' g' d''.
 The liuqin is played with a plectrum, and is mainly used in the accompaniment of folk operas, although quite often it can be heard as a solo instrument.
 Because of its shorter strings & relatively small resonator, the liuqin is noted for high pitches and distinctively bright tones.

 |